Cincinnati Brain Injury Attorney reviewing personal injury lawsuits for injured plaintiffs nationwide

 - 138 people die every day from TBI

 - Motor Vehicle Accidents account for 14%

 Working on contingency fees, The Lyon Firm invests to learn the critical facts that will drive a successful case in front of jury.
-Medical expert testimony is critical in brain injury cases to understand the scope of the injury.
+Medical expert testimony is critical in cases to understand the scope of the injury.